With Westfield sale, Frank Lowy calls time on rags-to-riches story

 Lowy said the Unibail-Rodamco agreement was the second-most important day in Westfield’s history.
 “The most important was (in) September 1960, when Westfield was born,” he said.

-The Australian shopping centres have since been separated from Westfield’s U.S. and European businesses, and are not part of the proposed sale.
+The Australian shopping centers have since been separated from Westfield’s U.S. and European businesses, and are not part of the proposed sale.

 Lowy has spent the past decade near the top of Australia’s rich lists - with an estimated wealth this year of A$8.26 billion ($6.23 billion) - and he retains a high public profile in sports administration as a former chairman of Football Federation Australia.